Stop! Your Lease Extension in Solva Could Be FREE

 An extended lease has roughly the same value as a freehold

-Leasehold premises in Solva with over one hundred years remaining on the lease are often regarded as a ‘virtual freehold’.
+Leasehold premises in Solva with over one hundred years left on the lease are sometimes referred to as ‘virtual freehold’.
 This is where the lease is worth the same as a freehold interest in your premises.
-In such situations there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and service charges merit it.
+In such situations there is often little upside in buying the freehold unless savings on ground rent and maintenance charges justify it.

 Lender Requirement